 - We use personal information to support our global operations, including sales, finance, customer service and other business operations

 - Our websites and apps are not intended for children and we do not knowingly collect personal information relating to children

 - We never keep your personal information for longer than is necessary

 Who are we?

 When we say ‘we’ or ‘us’ in this policy, we are referring to the companies that make up the Cognyte Software Ltd. group of companies.
 Cognyte Software Ltd. is a company publicly listed on the NASDAQ (NSDQ: CGNT).
-A list of our affiliates is published annually as part of our regulatory filings and the latest version is available here.
+A list of our affiliates is published annually as part of our regulatory filings.

 Depending on the circumstances, the region, and the purpose of processing, the legal entity which may be considered a data controller may vary.
 In some cases, multiple entities could be considered joint-controllers.
 Usually, the primary data controller is Cognyte Technologies Israel Ltd., of 33 Maskit St., Herzliya, 4673333, Israel